-One of Peekskill’s newest restaurants (as of mid-March) has familiar tenants.
+One of Peekskill’s newer restaurants (as of mid-March 2022) has familiar tenants.
 Marc Dietrich — who owns the popular RameNesque with his wife, Nicole Hwang — has taken over the location formerly occupied by The Quiet Man to bring quality barbecue to the city’s developing downtown area.

 “I wanted this space when it became available, but someone beat me to it,” Dietrich says.
 “Luckily for me, it fell through.
 I’ve spent the last year building it out, inside.”